What is the Octagon Barn and the Octagon Barn Center?

-A rare and iconic landmark unique to San Luis Obispo County, the Octagon Barn was on the verge of collapse when The Land Conservancy stepped in to save the building and revitalize the site for community benefit.
+A rare and iconic landmark unique to San Luis Obispo County, The Land Conservancy’s Octagon Barn was on the verge of collapse when The Land Conservancy stepped in to save the building and revitalize the site for community benefit.
 Today, thanks to many dedicated volunteers and generous donors, The Land Conservancy has restored the historic Octagon Barn itself; however, more work is needed to complete the Octagon Barn Center and open the site for public use.

 Built: Circa 1906 for dairy farming